 Business Research Tools

-Access historical stock prices and up-to-date financial data on exchange-traded funds, returns, reports, and ratings.
+Access historical stock prices and up-to-date financial data on mutual funds, exchange-traded funds, returns, reports and ratings.

 Read actual business plans from entrepreneurs.

 Access even more business research databases, including additional business directories and investment tools.

 Find grants for your nonprofit with resources available to the Library through Candid's (formerly known as the Foundation Center) Funding Information Network.